salemiana/myportfolio/README.md

 # myportfolio

 ## Purpose
-A portfolio thatshows skills and talents to employers looking to fill a part-time or full-time position..
+A portfolio that shows skills and talents to employers looking to fill a part-time or full-time position..

 ## Built with
 * HTML
 * CSS
+* API
+* BULMA

 ## Website
 https://salemiana.github.io/myportfolio/